rhysez/trove/README.md

 To get started with Trove, you can simply start by running `trove sort <path-to-directory>`, substituting `<path-to-directory>` with the path to your chosen directory.
 This command runs Trove's sort action, which will sort all files in your chosen directory into subdirectories based on their file type.

+You can also run `trove restore <path-to-directory>` to remove all files from Trove directories and then destroy those directories.

 ### Supported file types

 #### Images